seanturner026/chef-planner/README.md

 optional arguments:
-  -h, --help         show this help message and exit -f, --file         read and plan using recipies from a specific yaml file -r, --reader       read and plan using recipies from dishes.yaml -s, --selector     create cooking plan from existing recipies in persistent
+  -h, --help         show this help message and exit -f, --file         create cooking plan using a specified yaml file -r, --reader       create cooking plan using dishes.yaml -s, --selector     create cooking plan using recipies existing in the
-                     database
+                     persistent database
   -w, --writer       write recipies from dishes.yaml to the persistent
                      database
-  -fw, -file writer  write recipies from a specific yaml file to the
+  -fw, -file writer  write recipies from a specified yaml file to the
                      persistent database
 ```
 ```